Forehead reduction surgery - What is hairline lowering?

 - Men with a severely receding hairline

-Preparation for hairline lowering
+Preparation for Hairline Lowering

 Surgical techniques for hairline lowering & forehead reduction

 Where the hairline needs to be advanced more than 5cm, then a 2-stage procedure is necessary.
 In the first stage, a temporary implantable device called a tissue expander will be inserted to place the forehead skin on stretch.
-The tissue expander is essentially an inflatable balloon that when inflated beneath the skin will stretch the skin.
+The tissue expander is essentially an inflatable balloon that, when inflated beneath the skin, will stretch the skin.
 The balloon is inflated by injecting a sterile saline solution.
-The tissue expander is left in for approximately 4-6 weeks before being removed and the surgical hairline advancement takes place in the second procedure.
-In some cases, your surgeon may recommend a third-stage FUE hair transplant procedure to increase the density of the hair follicles.
-The skin that was placed on stretch by the tissue expander often leads to a reduction in the density of hair follicles as the hair follicles are spaced further apart.
+The tissue expander is left in for approximately 4-6 weeks before being removed, and the surgical hairline advancement takes place in the second procedure.

 What are the potential risks of hairline lowering?